framosimaging/framos-nxp-vis-tool/README.md

 ```

 ## Other information

 Files with examples
 ~/isp-imx-4.2.2.24.1/appshell/v4l_drm_test/video_test.cpp (file with example how to use dma memory for gpu)

-Gstremaer commands to use dma buffers:
+Gstreamer commands to use dma buffers:

 ``` bash
 gst-launch-1.0 -v v4l2src device=/dev/video2 io-mode=mmap ! queue ! waylandsink